 What is the 403-verklaring and what are its consequences?

 The 403-verklaring (BW2 article 2:403) allows a subsidiary to be exempt from filing its own financial statements if its parent company assumes joint and several liability for the subsidiary's debts and files a liability declaration with the KVK.
 The parent becomes jointly and severally liable for all debts of the subsidiary.
-Revoking requires publication in a national newspaper, a two-month creditor objection period, and continued liability for debts arising during the declaration period.
+Revoking requires publication in a national newspaper, notification of known creditors, a two-month objection period, and continued liability for debts arising during the declaration period.

 Further reading and source references

-- Book 2, Title 9 of the Dutch Civil Code (BW2 Titel 9): The primary legislation governing financial reporting for Dutch legal entities.
+• Book 2, Title 9 of the Dutch Civil Code (BW2 Titel 9) is the primary legislation governing financial reporting for Dutch legal entities.

-- Implementatiewet Richtlijn verhoging grensbedragen (2024): The Dutch implementation of EU Delegated Directive 2023/2775 raising the size thresholds by approximately 25%.
+• The Implementatiewet Richtlijn verhoging grensbedragen (2024) is the Dutch implementation of EU Delegated Directive 2023/2775, raising the size thresholds by approximately 25%.

-- Dutch Accounting Standards (RJ): The Richtlijnen voor de Jaarverslaggeving issued by the DASB, which complement Title 9 to form NL GAAP.
+• The Dutch Accounting Standards (Richtlijnen voor de Jaarverslaggeving, or RJ), issued by the DASB, complement Title 9 to form NL GAAP.

-- EU Regulation 1606/2002: The IAS Regulation requiring listed companies to use IFRS-EU for consolidated financial statements.
+• EU Regulation 1606/2002 (the IAS Regulation) requires listed companies to use IFRS-EU for consolidated financial statements.

-- Corporate Sustainability Reporting Directive (CSRD): EU directive adding sustainability reporting obligations that intersect with Title 9 scope and size classification.
+• The Corporate Sustainability Reporting Directive (CSRD) adds sustainability reporting obligations that intersect with Title 9 scope and size classification.